serkanbodur/n11-second-homework/README.md

 ### Basic Usage

 - Run project once to create the tables and ddl operations
+- First you run project ddl-auto=create to create table then you run project again ddl-auto=update for ddl operations
 - All tables will create and table insert ddl operations will happen automatically as data.sql files
 - Apply the operations according to appropriate endpoints using Postman or Swagger